madmachineio/docs/README.md

 - **Overview** - get familiar with the MadMachine project, learn basic operations and useful guides for your projects.

-- **Learning A-Z** - learn from zero electronics and language and understand how everything works.
+- **Learning Playground** - learn from zero electronics and language and understand how everything works.

 - **Projects** - learn with some built-in projects and get inspiration for your own projects.